More than 100 evacuated and two taken to hospital as fire engulfs building

 Editor

-More than 100 people have been evacuated and two taken to hospital as a fire engulfed a building in Dagenham, East London, with “known” safety issues.
+More than 100 people were evacuated and two taken to hospital as a fire engulfed a building in Dagenham, east London, with “known” safety issues.

-The London Fire Brigade (LFB) said they are carrying out a “significant search and rescue operation” after being called to the blaze on Freshwater Road at 2.44am on Monday.
+The London Fire Brigade (LFB) said it is carrying out a “significant search and rescue operation” after being called to the blaze in Freshwater Road at 2.44am on Monday.

-Forty five engines and around 225 firefighters are responding to the fire that has engulfed the whole mixed-use commercial and residential building, including scaffolding surrounding the property and the roof, the LFB added.
+Forty-five engines and around 225 firefighters are responding to the blaze that has engulfed the whole mixed-use commercial and residential building, including scaffolding surrounding the property and the roof, the LFB added.

-London Fire Commissioner Andy Roe said the LFB had declared a major incident to allow the service to focus its resources on the fire.
+London Fire Commissioner Andy Roe said the LFB has declared a major incident to allow the service to focus its resources on the fire.

 He continued: “The building has a number of fire safety issues known to London Fire Brigade.